Mussel monitoring

-Since 1998, mussel beds in the Wadden Sea are annually monitored within the framework of the Trilateral Monitoring and Assessment Program.
+Since 1998, blue mussel beds in the Schleswig-Holstein Wadden Sea are monitored within the framework of the Trilateral Monitoring and Assessment Program every year.
+Since 2006, the Pacific oyster (Magallana gigas) population has also been recorded in parallel.

 How do mussel beds change over time?

-Mussel beds are among the most diverse communities in the Wadden Sea, serving as valuable food source and important habitat for birds and invertebrates.
+Mussel beds are among the most diverse communities in the Wadden Sea, serving as valuable food source and important habitat for birds, fish and invertebrates.

-Mussel monitoring serves to gain a yearly overview of the composition and structure of the mussel beds to document their long-term development.
+Mussel monitoring serves to gain an annual overview of the composition, structure and dynamics of the mussel beds and to document the long-term development of the mussel populations.

 Methods

-Surveys of eulittoral mussel beds are mainly carried out between May and September.
-The mussel beds are visited from the shore or by boat to collect different data.
+Surveys of eulittoral mussel beds were mainly carried out between May and September.
+At low tide, the mussel beds can be reached from the shore or by boat to collect different scientific data.
 In on-site inspections, the contours of the beds are determined by GPS and the coverage is estimated.
 Samples are taken and later evaluated in the laboratory to determine abundance, length frequency distribution, biomass and condition index of the mussels.

-The species community of four typical beds is documented additionally.
-In September, the accompanying fauna is assessed to analyse structure and dynamics of endo- and epibenthos.
+The species community of four typical mussel beds is documented additionally.
+In September, the accompanying fauna is sampled to collect data on the structure and dynamics of the endo- and epibenthos.

-Twice every five years, complementary digital aerial surveys are carried out on behalf of the Nationalparkverwaltung (National Park Administration) to ensure comprehensive monitoring.
-These data are made available for further evaluation within the framework of mussel monitoring.
-Digital photographs of the entire North Frisian and partly Dithmarschen Wadden Sea are used to verify known beds as well as to identify freshly colonised eulittoral areas.
+In addition to the local data collection, digital aerial photographs are available for some years to ensure comprehensive monitoring.
+The digital photographs of the entire North Frisian and partly Dithmarschen Wadden Sea were used to verify known beds and to identify freshly colonised eulittoral areas.

-The strategy to monitor mussels has been agreed between Denmark, Germany and The Netherlands in the Trilateral Monitoring and Assessment Program (TMAG 1991) Trilateral Monitoring and Assessment Program (see also Nehls & Büttger 2006).
+The strategy to monitor mussels has been agreed between Denmark, Germany and The Netherlands in the Trilateral Monitoring and Assessment Program (TMAG 1991) (see Nehls & Büttger 2006).

 Papers and reports